matloff/LogLinFit/README.md

 Thus one very informal method would be to simply fit a model with interaction terms up to a desired degree, then visually decide which interactions to keep and which to discard.

+## Caveat

+Before conducting *LogLinFit*, users are advised to check whether the number of the combination of levels of interested variables in the table is greater than the number of respondents/rows in the original data. *LogLinFit* returns errors under this situation.

 ### Example:  UCB admissions data